earthly/earthly/docs/alt-installation.md

 4. In the Edit window, specify the value of the PATH environment variable, and Click OK.
 5. Close and reopen any existing terminal windows, so they will pick up the new `PATH`.

-If you need help modifying your `PATH`, please see Microsofts' documentation.

 ### Installing from source

 To install from source, see the [contributing page](https://github.com/earthly/earthly/blob/main/CONTRIBUTING.md).